Code-Institute-Submissions/Fantastic-Books/TESTING.md

 ````

 **_issue_**:
-- When deleting a review or profile from the modals the first document in the list was being deleted instead of the selected profile/review
+- When deleting a review or account from the modals delete button the first document in the list was being
+deleted instead of the selected account/review

 **_fix_**:
 - Specified document to be deleted in the modal `id` and `data-target`